betterscientificsoftware/bssw.io/CuratedContent/OnlinePrgmCourses.md

 An excellent list to peruse and start with, should one feel inclined to start learning a new topic in a structured yet self-paced and budget-proof manner.

 <!---
 Publish: yes
-Categories: Skills
+Categories: skills
-Topics: Online Learning
+Topics: online learning
 --->